wiseman-timelord/Movie_Compact/README.md

 # Movie_Compact
 Status: Alpha (close to beta)

-### Outline...
-The program is supposed to consolidate very large video clips into action-packed consolidated movie clips.
-The implementation includes:
-1. a) Real-time logging system with live updates displayed in the main "Consolidate" page text box, using `.\data\events.txt`.
-The display auto-refreshes to show progress during processing.
-1. b) Advanced file analysis that evaluates input files, determining path, length, filesize, and calculates required reduction ratios.
-2. Intelligent preview system that converts videos to 360p in the `work` folder, enabling fast frame analysis while maintaining full quality for final output.
-This dual-processing approach prevents memory overload.
-3. Static frame detection system that identifies and removes paused screens, menus, and message popups.
-4. a) Smart fast-forwarding system for menu navigation scenes while preserving motion context.
-4. b) Dynamic speed adjustment for low-activity sections, with configurable thresholds (default >10 seconds).
-5. a) Real-time length tracking system that monitors video duration throughout processing.
-5. b) Advanced scene detection that identifies content-similar sections.
-5. c) Audio-based action detection system that identifies high-intensity sequences through noise analysis.
-5. d) Variable speed processing system that dynamically adjusts playback speeds:
-    - Normal speed at scene starts/ends
-    - Gradual speed increase to scene midpoints
-    - Speed reduction for scene transitions
-    - Real-time playback for action sequences
-6. ) Final video compilation with flexible duration targeting (±30 minutes acceptable variance for long videos).
-7. ) Clean output ready for example, clips to be loaded in movie maker for then the addition of titles/credits/intro/outro.

 ## Description
 A sophisticated video processing application that creates condensed, action-focused versions of gaming videos using advanced motion, texture, and audio analysis.
 Features a user-friendly Gradio interface with real-time progress tracking and comprehensive controls.